tomamic/goodtechs2016/blogracy.md

 Features of various Multi-Authority ABE schemes

-No concrete scheme available for usage in P2P scenarios
+No concrete scheme available for usage in P2P scenarios <br>
+L&W2011 is promising, but based on a theoretical random oracle

 ---